Revamped Uber app adds transit options, passenger safety features

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-SAN FRANCISCO: Uber on Thursday unveiled a revamped version of its smartphone app that weaves together services from shared rides to public transit schedules while adding more security features.
+San Francisco: Uber this week unveiled a revamped version of its smartphone app that weaves together services from shared rides to public transit schedules while adding more security features.

 The new app is intended to let Uber users see, and ideally tap into the company´s array of options for getting around or having meals delivered.